-- (2) The Commissioner is responsible for negotiating, under the Employment Relations Act 2000, every employment agreement applicable to employees appointed under this section. - (3) The Commissioner shall operate a personnel policy that complies with the principle of being a good employer. - (4) No person so employed shall be deemed to be employed in the service of Her Majesty for the purposes of the Public Service Act 2020 by reason of that person's appointment under this section.
+- (1) The Commissioner may from time to time appoint such employees as may be necessary for the efficient carrying out of the Commissioner's functions, powers, and duties under this Act. - (2) The Commissioner is responsible for negotiating, under the Employment Relations Act 2000, every employment agreement applicable to employees appointed under this section. - (3) The Commissioner shall operate a personnel policy that complies with the principle of being a good employer. - (4) No person so employed shall be deemed to be employed in the service of the Sovereign for the purposes of the Public Service Act 2020 by reason of that person's appointment under this section.